-The Office of Justice Program’s (OJP) mission is to provide federal leadership in developing the nation's capacity to prevent and control crime, improve the criminal and juvenile justice systems, increase knowledge about crime and related issues, and assist crime victims.
-OJP is comprised of the Bureau of Justice Assistance, the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention and the Office for Victims of Crime.
-OJP publishes program solicitations on its Funding Opportunities web page.
+OJP's mission is to provide federal leadership in developing the nation's capacity to prevent and control crime, improve the criminal and juvenile justice systems, increase knowledge about crime and related issues, and assist crime victims.
+OJP comprises of the Bureau of Justice Assistance, the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention and the Office for Victims of Crime.
+OJP publishes program solicitations on its Current Funding Opportunities

 The COPS Office provides grants to tribal, state and local law enforcement agencies to hire and train community-policing professionals, acquire and deploy cutting-edge crime-fighting technologies, and develop and test innovative policing strategies.
 Tribal, state and local law enforcement agencies are encouraged to collaborate with faith-based and other community organizations.
 For COPS funding opportunities, please visit the COPS Grants and Funding

 The Bureau of Prisons awards contracts to for-profit and non-profit entities - including faith-based and other community organizations - for various types of services, including the operation of halfway houses and substance abuse treatment.
 Active solicitations, or requests for contract bids, are posted at www.fedbizopps.gov